ghiliweld/ideas/ERC-ME/README.md

 Simpler alternative to Civic and the like because your identity is tied to a token instead of an address.
 A token is a lot easier to transfer.
 You can easily transfer your profile to a new address in case your wallet were to be compromised or you just feel like using a new wallet.
 Is this a problem that needs solving?
 I don't know yet.

+However, this could also potentially be very expensive since you would need to pay gas every time you want to make any state changes to your token on the blockchain.

 Not my best idea to date but it has the potential to be interesting depending on how it's used.

 ## Vision / Use Cases